Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 #) **Web Server** which provides all the html forms and hypertext layout of the System.
 #) **Frontend Endpoint Server** which dispatches and elaborates all the client requests in a server side and safe environment
-#) **Routing Server** which has the function of computing the Best Path Algorithm and arrange a route for the user.
+#) **Optima Path Server** which has the function of computing the Best Path Algorithm and arrange a route for the user.

 ---------------------
 Firewalls